-- The brands that succeed portray well-researched summaries of the issues they prioritize and why they are important to their respective industry.
+- Portraying well-researched summaries of the issues they prioritize and why they are important to their respective industry.

-- React to DEI related news and events promptly, and not performatively.
+- Reacting to DEI-related news and events promptly, and not performatively.
 They express their views in a respectful way that doesn’t oversell their dedication to a specific cause.

 On the opposite side of the spectrum, failures are quick to draw backlash from the media and the broader community.
 Things to avoid when crafting inclusive communication strategies in the workplace include:

 - Don’t develop and communicate grandiose policies that are irrelevant to your industry or are larger than you can feasibly address.
 This is where SMART goals and clear communication make all the difference.

 - Don’t center yourself or your company in the story.
 DEI policies should be communicated as part of the larger narrative of a company’s story, and any background information on social causes should be objective and relevant.
 Companies should not share unsupported opinions or sweeping claims about DEI topics outside of their expertise.